microsoft/terminal/CONTRIBUTING.md

 Specs help collaborators discuss different approaches to solve a problem, describe how the feature will behave, how the feature will impact the user, what happens if something goes wrong, etc. Driving towards agreement in a spec, before any code is written, often results in simpler code, and less wasted effort in the long run.

-Specs will be managed in a very similar manner as code contributions so please follow the "Fork, Branch and Create your PR" below.
+Specs will be managed in a very similar manner as code contributions so please follow the "[Fork, Branch and Create your PR](CONTRIBUTING.md#fork-clone-branch-and-create-your-pr)" section below.

 ### Writing / Contributing-to a Spec

 To write/contribute to a spec: fork, branch and commit via PRs, as you would with any code changes.

-Specs are written in markdown, stored under the `\doc\spec` folder and named `[issue id] - [spec description].md`.
+Specs are written in markdown, stored under the [`\doc\specs`](./doc/specs) folder and named `[issue id] - [spec description].md`.

 👉 **It is important to follow the spec templates and complete the requested information**.
 The available spec templates will help ensure that specs contain the minimum information & decisions necessary to permit development to begin.
 In particular, specs require you to confirm that you've already discussed the issue/idea with the team in an issue and that you provide the issue ID for reference.